 Stairwells have increased hazards, therefore these areas should be lit to a minimum of 2 lux during an emergency.

-Selecting the proper dimmer was once a simple task with a few choices for your home or business lighting systems.
-With all the changes over recent years, selecting the proper dimmer now has many new considerations such as type of lighting, wattage load, single/multi-location and style.
-Dimmer Control Protocols are the method of transmitting information to the light fittings.
+Selecting the proper dimmer controls was once a simple task with a few choices for your home or business lighting systems.
+With all the changes over recent years, selecting the proper dimmer now has many new considerations such as; type of lighting, wattage load, single/multi-location and style.

 A short press on the switch, switches the connected driver to turn the fitting on or off.